vishal862/FitHub-A-Gym-Website/README.md

 ## Step 12: Access FitHub

-12. Open the `FitHub` folder in VSCode and then go to your web browser.
+12. Copy/Cut the `FitHub` folder and locate "C:\xampp\htdocs" and paste the FitHub folder in htdocs and atlast open FitHub folder in VSCode and then go to your web browser.
 Type `localhost/FitHub/home.html`.

 ## Step 13: Project Completion